 We realize that participation in Project TEN will cost the volunteers money, such as for flights and participation fees.
 As a volunteering program, we cannot cover these costs, and we believe that a Tikkun Olam program should help those in desperate need in our target countries, and not the volunteers who are coming to help them.
 However, we want to ensure that no eligible participant will be turned away on account of being unable to pay the participation fee.

-We have, therefore, established a Pay it Forward Fund that will provide some assistance to those volunteers who find it hard to pay for all of their expenses.
+Project TEN has, therefore, established a Pay it Forward Fund that will provide some assistance to those volunteers who find it hard to pay for all of their expenses.

 Each and every candidate will be required to participate in his or her own costs to some extent, and the scholarships will fund only up to 50% of the entire costs.

-The Project TEN scholarship fund will be based on a “pay it forward” model in which scholarship recipients will be asked to sign an honor code, pledging to return 50% of the scholarship within 3 years, and the full amount within 5.
+The UJA New York | TEN fund is based on a “pay it forward” model in which recipients are asked to sign an honor code, pledging to return the full amount within 2-3 years.
 This arrangement will not be legally binding, but will be actively encouraged, and will help other participants, in turn, to volunteer where they are needed.

 We believe that a person who has had an amazing and life-changing experience in one of our centers will want to help others to have the same experience.